nanvel/blog/simple/books/books.rst

     - A Practical Guide to Designing for the Web by Mark Boulton
     - A Tale for the Time Being by Ruth Ozeki
     - Learning Python Design Patterns by Gennadiy Zlobin
-    - Data Science for Business: What you need to know about data mining and data-analytic thinking by Foster Provost and Tom Fawcett